yash-garg887/Synchronous-SPI-Master-Core/README.txt

 # Synthesizable SPI Master Core & Self-Checking Verification Environment

- ** This repository contains a production-grade, fully synthesizable SPI Master (Mode 0) controller implemented in Verilog RTL
- ** This also contains an test bench which is fully autonomous
+ ** This repository contains a fully synthesizable SPI Master (Mode 0) controller implemented in Verilog RTL ** This also contains an test bench which is fully autonomous

 ##Hardware Architecture & Design Choices :